395t/review-assignments/_summaries/gropp2020implicit_2.md

 Comparing this method to other popular methods:

 Regular Grid Volumetric Function (RGVF):
-* implicit function is defined only at grid points, requiring an interpolation scheme to extend it to interior of cells
+* Implicit function is defined only at grid points, requiring an interpolation scheme to extend it to interior of cells
 * It requires cubic-size grid and is not data-dependent meaning it does not adhere to the specific geometry of the shapes one wishes to approximate
-* a version of the Eikonal regularization term has been used as a normalization term, as apposed to this work which uses it alone as regularizing the zero level set.
+* A version of the Eikonal regularization term has been used as a normalization term, as apposed to this work which uses it alone as regularizing the zero level set.
-* gradients are computed using finite differences or via some fixed basis function.
+* Gradients are computed using finite differences or via some fixed basis function.

 Neural parametric surfaces:
-* finding a consistent atlas covering of the surface can be challenging.
+* Finding a consistent atlas covering of the surface can be challenging.
-* the shape can be easily sampled.
+* The shape can be easily sampled.
-* challenging to produce a set of perfectly overlapping charts, a property that holds by construction for implicit representations.
+* Challenging to produce a set of perfectly overlapping charts, a property that holds by construction for implicit representations.

-* How well does the paper perform?

 To test performance a 8 layer MLP, with hidden size 512 and a single skip connection from the inpu to the middle layer, was used.
-They used geometric initializaiton and \lambda = 0.1 and \tau = 1.
+They used geometric initializaiton and $$\lambda$$ = 0.1 and $$\tau$$ = 1.
-They defined the distribution D as the average of a uniform distribution and a sum of Gaussians centered at X with standard debiation equal to the distance to the kth nearest neighbor (k =50).
+They defined the distribution D as the average of a uniform distribution and a sum of Gaussians centered at X with standard debiation equal to the distance to the kth nearest neighbor (k = 50).
 For evaluation they use Chamfer and Hausdorff distances:

 ![equations 10-13](gropp2020implicit_2e.png)

-They first evaluated the model by testing its ability to reproduce a signed distance function to known maifold surfaces
+They first evaluated the model by testing its ability to reproduce a signed distance function to known manifold surfaces

  ![insert table 1](gropp2020implicit_2f.png)